bwindsor/china-orienteering-tour-website/_i18n/en/info.md

 This camp is a self-help opportunity: the programme in Nanjing is organised by Deer-O, not by any UK organisation.
 The entire trip will be coordinated and supported by Ben Windsor, but the athlete and their family will remain responsible for their own conduct and safety.

-Since the camp is usually mid-week to mid-week, we tend to extend our time in China and go to some mountains or cities on one end of the orienteering part.

 ## How many people?
-6 athletes from each country, M/W16 or M/W18.
+Maximum of 12 athletes from each country, M/W16 or M/W18, limit of 80 athletes in total.

 ## Location
 Nanjing, China